GiulioRossetti94/PyBondLab/README.md

 ## Usage & Examples

 ### Portfolio sorting
-This example demonstrates how to implement a long-short investment strategy using the `PyBondLab` module, based on quintile sorting of corporate bond credit ratings.
+This example demonstrates how to implement a long-short investment strategy using the `PyBondLab` module, based on quintile sorting of corporate bond on credit ratings.

 At each month $t$, corporate bonds are sorted into five portfolios according to their credit rating (`RATING_NUM` column).
 The strategy involves: